terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

 2. An https endpoint

 ### Example Using Communication Channel
-Below is an example of how to set up TetraOpt parameters using a communication channel.
+Below is an example of how to set up the TetraOpt parameter using a communication channel.
 Notice the `objective_function_channel_id` and `local_optimizer_channel_id` parameters:

 ```